Dodgers vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman will look for his sixth straight game with a hit in this contest.
-During his last five outings he is batting .368 with two doubles, two home runs, two walks and four RBI.
+- Rutschman will look for his seventh straight game with a hit in this matchup.
+During his last 10 games he is batting .297 with four doubles, two home runs, four walks and five RBI.

 Rutschman Recent Games